The Little Potato Company passionately focuses only on Little potatoes.

 Our employees (and their families) volunteer at food banks each year.
 We also donate potatoes every month too.

-It also means growing our unique varieties of Creamer potatoes in a way that is healthy and nourishing from farm to plate.
+We grow our unique varieties of Creamer potatoes in a way that is healthy and nourishing from farm to plate.

 This starts with carefully selected farmers in both Canada and the U.S. We have longstanding relationships with growers who have similar values to ours and who are interested in continuing to strive for better practices.